Best Practices for Developing, Funding, and Implementing Behavioral Interventions

 14. Costing an intervention

 a.
-This video lecture identifies cost components of an intervention, examines methodologies for assigning cost to each intervention component and helps learners derive a preliminary cost of an intervention
+Identifies cost components of an intervention, examines methodologies for assigning cost to each intervention component and helps learners derive a preliminary cost of an intervention

 15. Diffusion Confusion: What it Takes to Scale interventions

 a.
-This video lecture discusses ways to scale an intervention and identifies the challenges of widespread diffusion
+Discusses ways to scale an intervention and identifies the challenges of widespread diffusion

 16. Grant Writing Considerations

 a.
-In this final video, you will understand specific considerations for an intervention grant application
+Understand specific considerations for an intervention grant application

 Testimonials From Former Onsite Summer Research Institute Participants